olowojude/Glasp-user-guide/glasp-user-guide.md

 Glasp supports integration with other platforms like Slack, Trello, Notion etc. Simply follow any of these steps based on the platform you want to integrate Glasp to

-1. For Slack:
+1. For Slack integration with Glasp:

-    - Go to the Slack App Directory and search for "Glasp".
+    - In your Slack app, navigate to the Slack App Directory and search for "Glasp".

     - Click on the "Add to Slack" button.

     - Select the channel you want to integrate Glasp with and click "Authorize".

-2. For Trello:
+2. For Trello integration with Glasp:

-    - Go to the Trello Power-Ups directory and search for "Glasp".
+    - In your Trello app, navigate to the Trello Power-Ups directory and search for "Glasp".

     - Click on the "Add" button to enable the Glasp Power-Up for your Trello board.

     - Click on the "Connect your account" button and sign in to your Glasp account.

-3. For Notion:
+3. For Notion integration with Glasp:

-    - Navigate to the Notion page where you want to integrate the Glasp highlight.
+    - In Notion, navigate to the Notion page where you want to integrate the Glasp highlight.

     - Click on the "+" icon and select "Embed" from the dropdown menu.

     - Paste the Glasp highlight link and click on "Embed".

+    - Your highlights will be embedded on Notion

 ### Conclusion